-Using Python and BeautifulSoup, we can quickly, and efficiently, scrap data from a web page.
-In the example below, I am going to show you how to scrap a web page in 20 lines of code, using BeautifulSoup and Python.
+Using Python and BeautifulSoup, we can quickly, and efficiently, scrape data from a web page.
+In the example below, I am going to show you how to scrape a web page in 20 lines of code, using BeautifulSoup and Python.

 What is Web Scraping:

 Web scraping is the process of automatically extracting information from a website.
 Web scraping, or data scraping, is useful for researchers, marketers and analysts interested in compiling, filtering and repackaging data.

 Web Scraping with Python and BeautifulSoup:

 Web scraping in Python is a breeze.
 There are number of ways to access a web page and scrape its data.
 I am using Python and BeautifulSoup for the purpose.

 In this example, we are scraping college footballer data from ESPN website.

 As we are scraping the web page using BeautifulSoup and Requests libraries, we need to install them first.
 This can be done using pip: